-Athletes must register online at the athletic department website, fcasdathletics.org, through our partner company, FamilyID and complete the required CIPPE documents.
-Sections 6 and 7 of the PIAA Comprehensive Initial Preparticipation Physical Evaluation (CIPPE) health history and physical form available at the athletic department or can be printed from the athletic department's website fcasdathletics.org -Must be completed and turned into the HEAD COACH OR ATHLETIC OFFICE NO LATER THAN the specified date denoted on the FCASD website.
+Athletes must register online at the athletic department website, fcasdathletics.org, through the district's online athletic registration platform and complete the required CIPPE documents.
+Sections 6 and 7 of the PIAA Comprehensive Initial Preparticipation Physical Evaluation (CIPPE) health history and physical form available at the athletic department or can be printed from the athletic department's website fcasdathletics. org -Must be completed and uploaded directly to the district's online athletic registration platform which is located at www.fcasdathletics,org by the specified date denoted on the FCASD website.
 This includes the PIAA physical form and a complete medical history.
-The physical booklet MUST be signed by a physician and parent where appropriate.
+The physical MUST be signed by a physician and parent where appropriate.
 Furthermore, all information MUST be completed in its entirety.

-No student will be permitted to participate in a sport without a completed physical that falls within the desired guidelines.
+No student will be permitted to participate in a sport without a completed online registration physical that falls within the desired guidelines.